 The Bible: We believe the Bible to be God’s holy word, we believe it is verbally inspired and without error.
 It has been preserved for all generations.
 As originally written it does not just contain and convey the Word of God; it is the very Word of God.
 The Bible is a collection of 66 books from Genesis to Revelation.
 By inspired, we mean that holy men of old wrote as they were moved by the Holy Spirit.
 They wrote word for word as moved by the Holy Spirit, not thought for thought.
 We also believe the Greek Manuscripts known as the Textus Receptus (TR) is the preserved Word of God.
 Since the KJV Bible was translated word for word from the TR, it is the preserved Word in the English language.
 We reject the modern translations taken from the Alexandrian Text which we view as an inferior and flawed Greek text missing words, phrases, and verses.

 God: We believe in one and only one true and living God.
 God is eternal and is all-powerful and all-knowing.
 We believe in the Godhead, which is to say that we believe in one God manifested in three persons: God the Father, God the Son, and God the Holy Spirit.
 These three are one, yet equal in every divine perfection, and also expressing distinct but harmonious offices.
 Jesus lived a sinless life and died for our sins, the just for the unjust.
 After His resurrection He ascended to heaven and is at the right hand of the Father.
 The Holy Spirit is now working on the earth to bring men to Christ, convict of sin, and to seal the believer.
 We believe the Holy Spirit empowers the believer and leads the believer.
 However, we do not hold to the concept of the modern charismatic teaching of “speaking in tongues.”
 The sign gifts ceased with the completion of the Bible.

-Satan or the Devil: We believe that Satan was one a cherub and enjoyed heavenly honors, but pride and ambition overcame him and he rebelled against God.
+Satan or the Devil: We believe that Satan was once a cherub and enjoyed heavenly honors, but pride and ambition overcame him and he rebelled against God.
 When he fell, he also took with him a host of angels.
 Satan and his fallen angels are evil.
 They will be cast into the Lake of Fire and will endure eternal justice there.